 Attendance at meetings or training programs is paid time when any of the following conditions are true:

-- If the employee feels that they should or need to attend, then it is mandatory
+- It is mandatory (if the employee feels that they should or need to attend, then it is mandatory)

 - It is job-related

 Travel time may be paid time or not depending upon the kind of travel involved.
 Regular commute time to and from the worksite is not paid time.
 When the employee works at a different worksite location then any commute time that is greater than the employee’s regular commute time to their usual work site needs to be counted as paid time.